Libertarian Party of Chicago Bylaws Amended January 3rd, 2012

 Bylaw 4: Meeting Rules

-- A quorum shall be two officers and one general member.
+A quorum shall be three officers and one general member.

 Bylaw 5: Officers